TEDxAuckland/tedx-auckland-site/src/_posts/2019-07-30-nathan-joe-identity-race-and-representation-in-i-am-rachel-chu.md

 categories:
 ---

 *Nathan Joe is a Christchurch born, multiple award-winning playwright who captivates Auckland with experimental, and alluring theatre.
-His show ‘I Am Rachel Chu’ (based off ‘Crazy Rich Asians’) returns after a**sold out and award-winning season at the Auckland**Fringe arts festival, \*\*2019.
+His show ‘I Am Rachel Chu’ (based off ‘Crazy Rich Asians’) returns after a sold out and award-winning season at the Auckland Fringe arts festival, 2019.
 It opens from August 6th - 10th at the Basement theatre.&nbsp;*

-\*We sat down with Nathan at the BizDojo Office in Ponsonby to talk about the complex narrative, text, and themes in his latest show. \*
+*\*We sat down with Nathan at the BizDojo Office in Ponsonby to talk about the complex narrative, text, and themes in his latest show.&nbsp;*

 (read\_more)